Radzuweit-Analyse/radzuweit-analyse.github.io/src/content/articles/kpopkpch_forecasting_article.md

 The single row factor captures a Swiss-wide cost trend common to all cantons but with heterogeneous loadings.
 High-cost cantons (Geneva, Basel-Stadt, Ticino) load more strongly, implying that aggregate shocks—whether policy changes, epidemiological events, or technological diffusion—affect them disproportionately.
 This is consistent with the observation that cost containment measures often have larger absolute effects in already-expensive regions.

-The three column factors admit an economic interpretation.
-The first distinguishes hospital-based care from ambulatory care; the second separates medication-related costs (pharmacies, Médicaments) from direct service provision; the third captures the distinct dynamics of long-term care (SPITEX, nursing homes).
+The four column factors admit an economic interpretation.
+The first distinguishes hospital-based care from ambulatory care; the second separates medication-related costs (pharmacies, Médicaments) from direct service provision; the third captures the distinct dynamics of long-term care (SPITEX, nursing homes); the fourth isolates laboratory and diagnostic services.
 This structure is not imposed a priori but emerges from the data.

 ### 5.2 Policy implications